glenkleidon/HL7Enumerator/README.md

 ### HL7Message Properties
    + _HL7Element **Segments**_ Provides access to all the HL7 Segments as a Single Element.
-   + _string **Separators**_ a represents the characters used as delimiters in the message (Note: the order of these is different to to those seen in the actual messae itself).
+   + _string **Separators**_ a represents the characters used as delimiters in the message.
+Note: the order of these is different to those seen in the actual message itself.
+There is a helper method _Constants.ToMSHSeparators_ to convert from class format to Message format.

 ### HL7MessageElement Properties
    + _HL7Element **Parent**_ A reference to the Parent Element (eg the Parent of a HL7 *Field* Element is a HL7 *Segment* Element).
 This